ghowland/yudien/docs/yudien_functions.md

 ### __string_to_time ::: Convert String to Time  <a name="__string_to_time"></a>

-Given arg[0] string in the format 'YYYY-DD-MM hh:mm:ss' or 'YYYY-DD-MMThh:mm:ss.sssZ' (including milliseconds), return the go time.Time object.
+Given arg[0] string in the format 'YYYY-MM-DD hh:mm:ss' or 'YYYY-MM-DDThh:mm:ss.sssZ' (including milliseconds), return the go time.Time object.

 **Go:** UDN_GetCurrentTime

-**Input:** string :: This string must be of the format 'YYYY-DD-MM hh:mm:ss' or 'YYYY-DD-MMThh:mm:ss.sssZ' (including milliseconds).
+**Input:** string :: This string must be of the format 'YYYY-MM-DD hh:mm:ss' or 'YYYY-MM-DDThh:mm:ss.sssZ' (including milliseconds).
 Otherwise, an empty result will be returned.

 **Args:**